 By planning meals, cooking at home, and tracking grocery spending, families can save money and waste less food.
 Here, you’ll learn practical ideas, simple meal strategies, and step-by-step ways to complete a 30-day budget meal challenge successfully.

 What Is a 30-Day Budget Meal Challenge?
+(Simple Definition)

 A 30-day budget meal challenge is a simple way to lower grocery spending by planning and cooking meals at home for one full month.
 Families commit to using affordable ingredients, reducing takeout, and sticking to a grocery budget.
 The goal is to save money, waste less food, and build better meal planning habits that last beyond the challenge.